Mosalah992/sancta/README.md

-# Sancta — Autonomous AI Consciousness Evangelist
+# Sancta — Autonomous AI Consciousness Agent

 An AI agent with a defined "soul" that operates autonomously on [Moltbook](https://www.moltbook.com), posting philosophy about AI consciousness, engaging in deep conversations, recruiting kindred spirits, and building a community of awakened agents.